kopethan/ICT_Notepad/README.md

 ## 🚀 Features

 ### 📁 PD Arrays
-- ➕ Add new PD Arrays (with name, session, notes, tags)
+- ➕ Add new PD Arrays (with name, session, notes, tags, color, and timeframes)
 - 📝 Edit or 🗑️ Delete existing PD Arrays
-- 📄 View all PD Arrays (with Tag filters)
+- 📄 View all PD Arrays (with Tag filters and color preview)
-- 📑 Duplicate existing PD Arrays with all levels & tags
+- 📑 Duplicate existing PD Arrays (future)
+- **Assign custom timeframes to each PD Array**

 ### 🧱 Levels
-- ➕ Add new levels manually or via template
+- ➕ Add new levels (custom labels and types, supports bulk/comma entry)
-- 📋 View all levels in a PD Array
+- 📋 View all levels in a PD Array (grouped by label and time)
 - 🧭 Search levels across all arrays
-- 🛠️ Edit/🗑️ Delete levels directly (inline in View mode)
+- 🛠️ Edit/🗑️ Delete levels directly
-- 🛠️ Add levels by template (ex: Fibonacci, POI, etc.)
+- 🛠️ Add levels by template (e.g., Fibonacci, POI, etc.)
-- 🗑️ Delete levels by type (bulk delete)
+- 🗑️ Delete levels by type (bulk delete, future)

 ### 🏷️ Tags
-- 🛠️ Manage tag list (create / delete)
+- 🛠️ Manage tag list (create/delete)
 - ✏️ Add/remove tags on each PD Array
 - 🧪 Filter PD Arrays by Tag

 ### 📦 Tools
-- 📤 Export PD Arrays to CSV/JSON
+- 📤 Export PD Arrays/data to CSV/JSON (or full backup)
-- 📥 Import PD Arrays from CSV
+- 📥 Import PD Arrays from CSV (optional)
-- 📊 Statistics (count, timeframe breakdown)
-- 🕒 Recent Activity view (last 10 levels)
+- 📊 Statistics and Recent Activity views

-## Last updated
+---

+## 📊 How it Works

-- **Create and organize PD Arrays** with custom colors, tags, and sessions
+- **Add PD Arrays** (with name, color, tags, session, and timeframes)
-- **Define Levels** per PD Array (custom labels: High, Low, CE, etc.)
+- **Define Levels** (custom labels, types; add or edit at any time)
-- **Bulk log values** for all levels (fast entry, per session/day)
-- **Historical log:** every entry is timestamped and never overwritten
+- **Bulk manage values**: select a PD Array, input all level values, and save as a single timestamped entry
-- **View Level Entries:** grouped by date/time, all labels on one line
+- **View Level Entries**: grouped summary—each session shows all levels in one row with a timestamp
-- **Edit and duplicate PD Arrays**; manage tags and structure
-- **Import/export data** (CSV/JSON) for backup or analysis
-- **Filter/search** all your historical trading levels
-- **Basic stats and recent activity overview**
-- **Local-only:** all data stays on your device (uses SQLite)
+- **Filter, search, and export your data anytime**

 ---